 3.3: in a version after 1613 Dutch including the features of state 3.2, there is horizontal and vertical hachuring behind the strapwork.

-Remarks: Quite a few of the new place names appearing along the North American west coast were provided to Ortelius by Hakluyt on the basis of recent explorations, which were not published for political reasons (personal communication by R. Bawlf).
+Remarks: Quite a few of the new place names appearing along the North American west coast were provided to Ortelius by Hakluyt on the basis of recent explorations, which were not published for political reasons.

 References: Shirley (1993) map 158.
 Shirley (1998) The World Maps in the "Theatrum", p.
 171-184, in Van den Broecke, van der Krogt and Meurer (eds) "Abraham Ortelius and the First Atlas", HES Publishers, 1998.
 Lucia Nuti (2003) The World Map as an Emblem: Abraham Ortelius and the Stoic Contemplation, Imago Mundi 55: 38-55.